Top 10 Jobs After CFA: Best Career Opportunities for CFA Graduates

 - Proficiency in financial statement analysis, including ratio analysis, revenue modeling, and profitability assessments.

-- Expertise in creating detailed financial models to evaluate a company’s future prospects.
+- Expertise in creating detailed financial models to evaluate a company’s prospects.

-- Strong understanding of industry and market trends, as well as economic factors affecting companies.
+- Strong understanding of industry and market trends and economic factors affecting companies.

-- Advanced Excel skills, including the use of complex formulas, macros, and financial modeling tools.
+- Advanced Excel skills, including complex formulas, macros, and financial modeling tools.

 - Familiarity with research databases (e.g., Bloomberg, Capital IQ) and valuation software.